 Assistant, Major Gifts

-The Assistant, Major Gifts assists the Manager of Major Gifts and Director of Individual Campaigns in the planning, coordination, and execution of the Kennedy Center Annual Trustees Fund, Major Gifts Campaign, and other annual gifts to the Center’s programs and special events.
+The Assistant, Major Gifts assists the Manager of Major Gifts and Vice President of Individual Campaigns in the planning, coordination, and execution of the Major Gifts Campaign (gifts of $30,000+), the Annual Trustees Fund, and the Capital Campaign.
 This includes research, cultivation, acquisition, stewardship, and ongoing maintenance of both unrestricted and restricted contributions.
 The incumbent manages his/her time, resources, and work load to maximize productivity and financial results; exercises discretion; evaluates complex internal and external relationships; and regularly takes initiative to fulfill campaign objectives and goals.
-This position works in tandem with an Assistant Manager of Major Gifts and an Assistant of Individual Giving & Campaigns.
+This position works in tandem with an Assistant Manager of Major Gifts and Assistants of Individual Giving & Campaigns.

 Duties and Responsibilities:

-100% Provide support to the Assistant Manager of Major Gifts, Manager of Major Gifts, Director of Individual Campaigns and Senior Vice President for all tasks surrounding the Major Gifts Campaign, Annual Trustees Fund, and other special campaigns, including:
+100% Provide support to the Assistant Manager of Major Gifts, Manager of Major Gifts, Vice President of Individual Campaigns and Senior Vice President for all tasks surrounding the Major Gifts Campaign ($2.3M+ goal), Annual Trustees Fund ($2.3M+ goal), designated funding interests of 100+ donors in the Manager's portfolio, as well as other and high-demand special campaigns like the Capital Campaign ($250M), including:

 - Bachelor's degree required.